What makes a car roadworthy?

 Is your MOT due?
 Or perhaps you’re simply wondering if your vehicle is as safe as it can be?
 Our MOT preparation tips offer advice on how to ensure you’re maintaining your vehicle’s safety and performance standards, as well as preparing you to pass the test itself.

 Alternatively, if you believe there is a fault with your vehicle, or you would feel more comfortable having an expert complete a comprehensive thorough check, book in your car service.
-Choose between an interim short service or a full master service – simply locate your nearest Formula One Autocentre now.
+Choose between an interim service or a full service – simply locate your nearest Formula One Autocentre now.